gear-foundation/gear-wiki/docs/developing-contracts/testing.md

 ## Dig deeper

-In the following two sections, we will describe how to test the Gear program using both `gtest` and `gclient` crates.
+The following two sections outline testing the Gear program using both the `gtest` and `gclient` crates.